Chazzieloves/photochallenge/README.md

 # *Photo Challenge*

 A website where a user can compete with their photography in a challenge and win exposure on our website.
-The challenges vary each month and the winner gets 1 month of exposure on the homepage.
+The challenges vary each month and the winner gets one month of exposure on the homepage.
 The site can be accessed here [link](https://chazzieloves.github.io/photochallenge/)

 ## Features